You might be able to ask for your passport and other documents to be returned if you’ve sent them with your application but need them urgently.

 Contact UK Visas and Immigration.

-You won’t get a refund if your application has been processed.
+You will not get a refund if your application has been processed.

 If you applied in the UK